kata-containers/www.katacontainers.io/src/pages/learn/index.md

 #### How is Kata Containers governed?

 Kata Containers is driven by an Architecture Committee.
 The Architecture Committee, whose members are elected by contributors, oversees architectural decisions, including standardization, and resolves technical disagreements between project maintainers.
-Kata Containers is managed by the OpenStack Foundation, which provides event organization, code of conduct management, and other administrative support.
+Kata Containers is managed by the Open Infrastructure Foundation, which provides event organization, code of conduct management, and other administrative support.

 #### Are there Kata meetups?